jiahyphenyee/todoList_ios/README.md

 # todoList_ios
-This is a to-do list ios application built using Swift 5.
+This is a to-do list ios application built with Swift 5, Realm Swift and SwiftUI

 ## Setting up
 1. `cd todoList`